Debdutta-Panda/MotionLayoutManual/README.md

 # MotionLayoutManual

 # Introduction
-This is the documentation of Jetpack Compose MotionLayout.
+This is the comprehensive documentation of Jetpack Compose MotionLayout.

 # Motive